scotthamilton77/atlas-mcp-server/README.md

 - **Backup Example**: Located in `examples/backup-example/`, this shows the structure and format of the JSON files generated by the `npm run db:backup` command.
 See the [Examples README](./examples/README.md) for more details.
 - **Deep Research Example**: Located in `examples/deep-research-example/`, this demonstrates the output and structure generated by the `atlas_deep_research` tool.
 It includes a markdown file (`covington_community_grant_research.md`) summarizing the research plan and a JSON file (`full-export.json`) containing the raw data exported from the database after the research plan was created.
 See the [Examples README](./examples/README.md) for more details.

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes with a descriptive message
-4. Push to the branch
-5. Create a Pull Request

-For bugs and feature requests, please create an issue.

 ## License